SeAMKedu/UnitySimulator/README.md

 - Build.7z contains the old simulation that uses the old variables

-- Build2.7z contains the newest simulation that uses the variables according to the standard.
+- Build2.7z contains the newest simulation that uses the variables according to the standard by Beckhoff.
 Inputs were also added for the conveyors.
 Both TwinCAT projects were updated to match these.

 - LiftingPusherConveyor_PLC.vcmx contains the model used (Visual Components project file)

-- VM_TwinCAT_isolated_core.docx - Guide to setting isolated core in TwinCAT project (written in finnish)
+- VM_TwinCAT_isolated_core.docx - Guide to setting isolated core in TwinCAT project (written in finnish and only required for Virtual Machine setup)